wenqiyue/mangrove_and_water_quality_ereef/README.md

 # Welcome to our project!

-**Project title: Mangrove and Water Quality, eReef**
+**Project title:** *Mangrove and Water Quality, eReef*

-**Project overview**: Investigate effect of mangroves on water quality using data from the eReefs project
+**Project overview:** Investigate effect of mangroves on water quality using data from the eReefs project

-This project is taken as part of University of Sydney's ENVI 5809 Environmental Sinulation Modelling course, taught by Prof. Tristan Salles
+**Group member**: Ruiqi Luo, Cong Wang, Kexin Yang, Wenqi Yue

-Group member: Ruiqi Luo, Cong Wang, Kexin Yang, Wenqi Yue
+This project is taken as part of University of Sydney's ENVI5809 Environmental Sinulation Modelling course, taught by Prof. Tristan Salles

 We explored datasets provided by eReef's simulation output to investigate changes in water quality indicators that could potentially linked to mangrove damage and recovery at HinchinbrooK Island, Queensland, Australia following Cyclone Yasi at 2011-02-03